GRamasike/Mini-Project-Two-SA-Crime-Data-Engineering/README.md

 ⚖️ The conviction rate analysis shows 21.7% of cases resulted in conviction.

 # 🛠️ Tools Used
--SQL Server - database creations and querying <br>
+- SQL Server - database creations and querying <br>
 - SSMS (SQL Server Management Studio) - query development and testing <br>

 # 👤 About Me